 Sarita is a Holistic Pain Relief & Life Coach, Best Selling Author, Motivational Speaker and Energy Worker.

-She is a single mum of two adult kids and seven year old triplets who live with their dad because of her disabilities but sees them several times a week.
+She is a single mum of two adult kids and primary school aged triplets who live with their dad because of her disabilities but sees them several times a week.

 Before her health took a shortfall, Sarita was working as a nurse specialising in helping patients with brain injuries.
 She has always been intrigued by the way the brain works but after a car crash that ended her nursing career, she decided to train as a level 2 Reiki prescription and become a spiritual counsellor utilising her nursing skills.
 Sarita then went on to study NLP.
 After that, went on to do Chronic Pain Management training and several other small courses to help with her business.

 Early 2019, Sarita published her first book of a trilogy which contains part of her life and some of the systems that she has created over the last 20+ years that she has been working as a coach.
 She would much rather help prevent chronic pain than trying to struggle to find a cure when the pain gets out of control because by then it might just be too late and there may be no cure.

 Sarita has over 20 chronic illnesses, injuries and challenges but endeavours to live each day to the max.
 She runs a Holistic Pain Relief Coaching business and stays as active as possible despite having had a stroke, being legally blind and using a mobility aid to get around.

 Sarita says, "Pain is not only about the physical.
 It starts off as mental/ emotional/ spiritual trauma and builds.
 If we don't notice it, it becomes too much for our bodies and we start seeing physical signs and symptoms that become even harder to manage.
 I know because that's the stage I got to!"